Applying to limit public access to sensitive filings.

 How to apply

-To apply to the Board to have the information you are filing protected, you should:
+To apply to have the information you are filing protected, you should:

-- File electronically ONLY the letter requesting confidentiality (using the Participation Portal or efiling system) under section 16.1, providing all the reasons why your information should be protected and how it fits under the provisions of section 16.1.
-See the Filing Manual guidance.
+- File electronically ONLY the letter requesting confidentiality (using the Participation Portal or efiling system), providing all the reasons why your information should be protected and how it fits under the provisions of section 60 of the CER Act.
+See the Filing Manual guidance(s.16.1 of NEB Act).

-- Send the actual sensitive information or documents to the Board by fax or mail (paper copy).
+- Send the actual sensitive information or documents by fax or mail (paper copy).
 Mark them very clearly as “CONFIDENTIAL”.

-- The Board will assess the request and if it does not decide the information should be protected, it will return it to you.
-If the Board decides to take measures to protect the information, it will send out a ruling with its decision and the next steps.
+- The Commission of the CER will assess the request and if it does not decide the information should be protected, it will return it to you.
+If the Commission of the CER decides to take measures to protect the information, it will send out a ruling with its decision and the next steps.

 - Date modified: